top of page

 Research & Technology Studies

-The use of technology such as microscopes, compasses, dissecting tools and more allow young scientists to gather information and understand concepts in a deeper level.
-Research comprises "creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of humans, culture and society, and the use of this stock of knowledge to devise new applications."
-It is used to establish or confirm facts, reaffirm the results of previous work, solve new or existing problems, support theorems, or develop new theories.
-The primary purposes of basic research are documentation, discovery, interpretation, or the research and development of methods and systems for the advancement of human knowledge.
+The use of technology such as microscopes, compasses, dissecting tools, and more allows young scientists to gather information and understand concepts more deeply.
+Research comprises "creative work undertaken systematically to increase the stock of knowledge, including knowledge of humans, culture, and society, and the use of this stock of knowledge to devise new applications."
+It is used to establish or confirm facts, reaffirm previous results, solve new or existing problems, support theorems, or develop new theories.
+The primary purposes of basic research are documentation, discovery, interpretation, and the development of methods and systems to advance human knowledge.

 Cost: